alexirpan/alexirpan.github.io/_posts/2026-07-12-tech-ceo-gamers.markdown

 this story "for years".
 I'm inclined to believe one of two
-things: Dex was trying to throw and is covering his ass badly, or Dex was earnesly trying to win and is just terrible at Catan strategy.
+things: Dex was trying to throw and is covering his ass badly, or Dex was earnestly trying to win and is just terrible at Catan strategy.
 I think the second is funnier, so I'm going with that.
 Get better at board games Dex!!!

 His rebuttal does confirm that this Settlers of Catan game was real, so I believe Sarah when she says Mark accuses her of cheating after she beats him at Ticket to Ride.